 At the standardisation meetings, delegations from the assessment bodies present their understanding of the subject results for Umalusi`s consideration.
 Unless the assessment body presents new information regarding a factor that has not been considered in the pre-standardisation meeting – one which is felt to impact on the validity of the examination results – the decision taken at pre-standardisation stands.

 At the standardisation meeting of the National Senior Certificate, for example, the delegation of the Department of Basic Education is led by the Director General.
 The delegation from the Department includes executive and senior managers of the Department as well as the Heads of Provincial Departments of Education and their senior managers.
-A similar delegation from the Department of Higher Education and Training works with Umalusi in the resulting of the National Certificate (Vocational).
+A similar delegation from the Department of Higher Education and Training works with Umalusi in the resulting of the National Certificate (Vocational) and the General Education and Training Certificate for Adults (GETC).
 Each of these teams will have had their own pre-standardisation meetings to prepare for the meeting with Umalusi.
-The ERCO and the IEB delegations will have done the same.
+The SACAI, Benchmark and IEB delegations will have done the same.

 During the standardisation meetings, Umalusi and the assessment body concerned deal with the results on a subject-by-subject basis.
 In other words, it is not possible at that meeting to establish what the overall pass rate will be.
 The final pass rate will emerge only once the results for the individual candidates have been compiled – a job that can only happen after standardisation has been completed and the standardisation decisions effected.